scientific-python/blog.scientific-python.org/content/posts/numpy/searchsorted/index.md

 Several case studies such as [Binary search variants and the effects of batching](https://curiouscoding.nl/posts/binsearch/) and [Algorithmica's Binary Search case study](https://en.algorithmica.org/hpc/data-structures/binary-search/) explore techniques such as branch elimination, batching, and cache-friendly data layouts to make binary search faster on modern processors.
 In this post we explore how those ideas can be expressed using NumPy's vectorized primitives.

-We will derive a vectorized formulation that outperforms NumPy 2.4 native searchsorted implementation, and then port the resulting algorithm back into NumPy.
+We will derive a vectorized formulation that outperforms NumPy 2.4's searchsorted implementation, and then port the resulting algorithm back into NumPy.
 The change was included in NumPy 2.5, achieving up to a 25× speedup in our benchmarks.

+`searchsorted` is also part of the [Python Array API Standard](https://data-apis.org/array-api/latest/API_specification/generated/array_api.searchsorted.html#array_api.searchsorted).
+This allows us to compare how different array libraries implement the same operation and exploit parallelism.

 ## Problem definition